pavitranew/session-7-rest-ang/README.md

 #### Create a new Pirate in Postman.

-1: Set Postman to POST, set the URL in Postman to `http://localhost:3001/api/pirates/`
+1. Set Postman to POST, set the URL in Postman to `http://localhost:3001/api/pirates/`

-2: Set Body to `{ "name":"ooops","vessel":"wow","weapon":"huh?" }`
+1. Choose `raw` and set the text type to JSON(application/json)

-3: Choose `raw` and set the text type to JSON(application/json)
+1. Set Body to `{ "name":"ooops","vessel":"wow","weapon":"huh?" }`

-4: Hit Send
+1. Hit Send

 Refresh `http://localhost:3001/pirates` to see the new entry at the end.